klazarz/cloudtestdrive/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 - `--set app.ingress.enabled=true`,  `--set app.ingress.ingressClassName=nginx` and ` --set app.ingress.hosts="{dashboard.kube-system.$EXTERNAL_IP.nip.io}"` These tell helm to configure an ingress rule.
 This rule (we'll see more in ingress rules in a bit) basically tells the nginx ingress controller we installed earlier how to identify requests to the dashboard, and send them to the dashboard service.

+- `--set kong.image.repository=docker.io/library/kong` This tells helm the server that the kong image (used as part of the dashboard web procy) is located.
+In Kubernetes 1.34 you need to specify the location of an image in full if there are multiple repositories (e.g. `container-registry.oracle.com` - a service provided by oracle for some commonly used images to reduce the pod startup time) and `docker.io` (used by many helm charts for their images) in this case we are directing it to use the image at `docker.io/library/kong` At the time of writing the helm chart used image version 3.8 so the actual image would be `docker.io/library/kong:3.8` but of course the specific version will change over time.

 - `--version 7.1.2` This tells helm to use a specific version of the helm chart.

 ---